 The mussel’s home consists of two rounded walls, held together by powerful muscles.
 It looks for a nice neighborhood then settles in and opens its walls to let food filter in.
 When the tide goes out or a suspicious intruder approaches, it temporarily closes shop. . . .
 But I’m getting ahead of myself.
 Let’s first pause to consider the unique designs common to all seashell walls, the key to surviving the challenges of intertidal life.

 Other creatures, such as lobsters and crabs, technically make shells consisting of a material called chitin.
 But most shells that we collect at the beach are made by a group of creatures called mollusks, which includes snails, clams, and mussels.
 Their shells are made of calcium carbonate, which is very durable and can have a smooth sheen like fine porcelain.
 Of all the shell-making animals, mollusks have the most interesting and beautiful shells.

 The California mussel builds in one direction as it grows.
 Each “home improvement” appears as a new band on its shell.

 Mollusks begin making these shells while they are microscopic larvae floating with the current.
-Eventually they will settle on the ground and look for a permanent home, moving on their single “foot” that drags them through the sand and mud.
+Eventually they settle on the ground and look for a permanent home, moving on their single “foot” that drags them through the sand and mud.
 All the while, they keep building a larger and larger shell to give them a safe place to live as they grow.